Beautiful Places in Santa Barbara, CA: 12 Scenic Spots to Enjoy

 This happy little bear night light has softly lit our nursery even in the darkest of moments.
 The pink noise is very soothing and less abrasive than a traditional white noise machine.

 I love that it has a red light (3 degrees of brightness) which helps little bodies produce more melatonin to help them fall asleep and stay asleep.
 I have it right on the changing table so those middle of the night diaper changes can be done easily, without having to turn on a bright light.
+I also found the perfect scallop lampshade at lights&lamps, which adds such a cozy, charming touch to the space.

 This 5-1 Baby Dream Machine also has aromatherapy and a humidifier, which we will try when our little boy is a bit bigger.
 Sounds lovely though!